paramountgroup/Boat-Ramp-Finder/README.md

 "Boat Ramp Finder" - Udacity Front End Developer Course Project-5
 --------

 Boat Ramp Finder will help guide you to the nearest splash point for your next boating adventure.
-The website queiries Foursquare API for known boat ramp locations and adds a few of its own that are not on the map.
+The website queiries use Foursquare API for known boat ramp locations and adds a few of its own that are not on the map.
 The helpful resources will help make sure you have a safe boating adventure. https://paramountgroup.github.io/project-5 It's mobile friendly.
-Users are able to update the boat ramp database by filling out the website form and submitting.
-Upon approval new locations will be added to the Fusion Tables database.
-Code on the website does not need to be changed to add new locations.
-Changes are made in the Fusion Table database.
 ***
 Instructions
 -------
+To run:

+Download or fork the application from: https://github.com/paramountgroup/project-5 Select index.html to start the app

+To use:

+Use filter box to filter list items and map markers Select a list item or map marker to open an info window describing the marker.
-* Enter City you would like to find a boat ramp
+* Enter City you would like to find a boat ramp (i.e. New York)
 * Click on Marker for information
 * Click on handy links to make your boating trip safer